couchbase/cbft/DESIGN.md

     }

-In particular, ns-server will want to repeatedly poll the cbft process for its latest stats metrics and counters.
+In particular, ns-server will want to repeatedly poll the cbft process for cbft's latest stats metrics and counters.
 The REST response expected by ns-server includes ns-server's REST address (for proper stats aggregation), and the extras JSON command-line parameter is a way for ns-server to pass down its REST address and other (future) information down to cbft.

-Underneath the hood: the cbgt library treats this extras JSON as an opaque string that's just stored as opaque metadata and passed along.
-Only the stats REST handling logic in cbft to support ns-server integration uses it.
+Underneath the hood: the cbgt library treats this extra per-node JSON as an opaque string that's just stored as opaque metadata and passed along.
+Then, in this design, only the REST stats handling code in cbft that supports ns-server integration parses and uses this opaque extra info.

 ### Other Parameters